Zhaith-Izaliel/vue-typescript-bootstraper/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add documentation for every applets
+- [ ] Add proper testing support
-- [ ] Create our own Network-Manager applet following the same pattern of configuration and theming options.
+- [ ] Switch to personal ESLint configuration
+- [ ] Add link to personal styleguide

 See the [open issues](https://gitlab.com/bootstrapers/vue-typescript-bootstraper/-/issues) for a full list of proposed features (and known issues).